J-Sanderson/100-days-of-code/log.md

 **Today's Progress**: Continung the FCC Twitch streamer status webapp, rebuilding it with the new API.
 Got it to work and fixed some old code.

+Next up is the weather app, another case of having to start again with a new API.
+Problems with access control first of all - didn't realise had to add "callback=?" to the end of the getJSON function.
+Easy enough to fix things now.
+Got the main bulk of the app working again, next up need to offer an imperial units option and get some variable backgrounds in there.

 **Thoughts:** I feel a lot better about having to rebuild my old code than I did yesterday.
 It was frustrating then, but the rewriting has shown me there was a lot of room for improvement - better commenting, getting rid of all those global variables that were floating around.

+Moving on to the weather app I feel better too.
+I know where I am now.
+The failure to initially complete the API call was frustrating but I need to remember - check the browser console, not just Codepen's.

+I'm a little embarassed too - in the last five days I've done more on my FCC courses than I have since the start of the year.
+But it also shows what accountability does to you.
+(I should know, I'm a returning NaNoWriMo participant since 2003.)

 **Link to work:** [Twitch streamer statuses](https://codepen.io/jsanderson/pen/VeNOpL)